plantanapp/documentation/tabs-pro/how-to.md

 ### How to add and style other Modules

-We have a short video clip posted [here](https://www.youtube.com/watch?v=_halGC-nKz4&feature=youtu.be&hd=1){:target="_blank"} which will guide you through the process of adding and styling other modules which will be fit for use in Tabs Pro.
+We have a short video clip posted [here](//www.youtube.com/watch?v=_halGC-nKz4&feature=youtu.be&hd=1){:target="_blank"} which will guide you through the process of adding and styling other modules which will be fit for use in Tabs Pro.

-### How to manually build your own theme

-Click [here](https://www.youtube.com/watch?v=hBuhKu3G150){:target="_blank"} to see a video where we've made a step by step presentation in which you'll learn to use jQuery UI in order to build your own theme and upload it to Tabs Pro.

 ### How to add your own icon